Huawei/Server_Management_Plugin_ironic/README.md

 1. Setup baremetal Boot mode

-Restart the bare metal server, press F11 to enter the Boot menu of the BIOS, and change the value of Boot Type to Legacy Boot.
+Restart the bare metal server, press F11 to enter the Boot menu of the BIOS, and change the value of Boot Type to `Legacy Boot`.

 2. Insure required services is running